Preparing Your Child for The Admissions Process

 Talk to Your Child About Their Assessment and Visit to the School

-For most applicants to PCS, the admissions assessment takes place during a student visit day.
+Students in grades 2-12 are invited to spend a shadow day in their current grade level as part of the PCS admissions process.
+While we certainly want students to have this opportunity to determine how they feel about Providence, this is a day that they are being evaluated by our campus teachers.
 Some students approach this day with a focus solely on social interaction with little care or concern about classroom conduct or participation.
 This can have a negative impact on their admissions file.
 Private schools often have a limited number of openings and are looking to fill them with applicants that will thrive in and out of the classroom.
 For this reason, you should encourage your child to present the best version of themselves while on campus.
 Applicants should be themselves with teachers and students they have the opportunity to interact with.
 They should try to be engaged learners by participating in their classes to the full extent they are able.

-At PCS, our assessments are developed in-house by our teachers and are designed to identify any gaps in learning your child might have.
+At PCS, our assessments for younger students are developed in-house by our teachers and are designed to identify any gaps in learning your child might have.
 Classical & Christian curriculum is unique in many ways, so often transfer students have areas that they will need to address in order to make a seamless academic transition into our classes.
-Some schools choose to use a standardized admissions assessment, like the ISEE.
+Older students applying to PCS will be asked to take the ISEE.
 No matter what assessment tool your child will be taking, you should explain to your child what to expect and encourage them to do their best.
 There is no need to spend time studying for or preparing for the admissions assessment.
 It is simply one piece of data for your child’s entire admissions file.

 The admissions assessment is simply one piece of data for your child’s comprehensive admissions file.